 Section 3.
 Quorum

 Four members of the Council shall constitute a quorum for the transaction of business at any meeting.
+The chair is a member of the Council for all purposes, including the establishment of a quorum.

 Section 4.
 Rules of Order